What others say about Bangor...

 A home from home

-We guarantee accommodation for first year students – in university accommodation that’s rated within the top 10 in the UK (What Uni Student Choice Awards).
+We guarantee accommodation for first year students – in university accommodation that’s rated best in the UK (What Uni Student Choice Awards 2018).
 More information about university owned accommodation can be found here.

 The location, the scenery and the surrounding area are also amongst the reasons why students choose to come to Bangor.
 All this on your doorstep adds a different dimension to student life, with plenty of places to visit in Snowdonia and the Isle of Anglesey, as well as easy access to cities such as Liverpool, Manchester and Dublin for shopping trips or days out.